greed2411/YDL/README.md

          ```
       3. Run the scrpipt `ydl-heavy.py` in the terminal or the lightweight version `ydl-linux-mac.py`.

+       ### Possible errors:

+         It sometimes asks you to install 'pyattr' or the 'xattr' module, even GNU's 'attr' module by throwing an error

+         Simple solution :

+         ```
+         pip install xattr
+         ```

 ### References
   * [wikiHow to Install FFmpeg on Windows](http://www.wikihow.com/Install-FFmpeg-on-Windows) - Helped me.
   * [Installing FFmpeg on all kind of environments](https://github.com/adaptlearning/adapt_authoring/wiki/Installing-FFmpeg)